htmfilho/htmfilho.github.io/_posts/2020/2020-04-02-what-know-pandemic-response.md

 ## Health

 Healthcare professionals and first responders are considered the new heroes.
+They are working long shifts to keep up with the overflow in hospitals across the globe.

 ## Politics

-The [difficult access to the healthcare system in the USA][healthcare-usa] has cost countless lives at the begining of the pandemic.
-Is this situation going to push for a universal healthcare system?
+The [difficult access to the healthcare system in the USA][healthcare-usa] has cost countless lives at this pandemic.
+Millions of people are losing their jobs, together with their health insurance.
+Is this situation going to push for a universal healthcare system at the USA?
 What about a universal income?
 Are people going to make pressure for such services?

 <hr>